 School of Medicine

-Showing 1-5 of 5 Results
+Showing 1-10 of 15 Results

-Assistant Professor of Anesthesiology, Perioperative and Pain Medicine (Adult MSD) at the Stanford University Medical Center
+Assistant Professor - University Medical Line, Anesthesiology, Perioperative and Pain Medicine

 Current Research and Scholarly InterestsI am primarily working at the Cardiovascular Institute (Director Joseph Wu, MD, PhD), studying the effect of different anesthetics on human induced pluripotent stem cells (hiPSC).
 Considering the current opioid epidemic, I am currently focusing on the effect of chronic opioid exposure on endothelial and cardiac function.